The Bathing Pool

-The Bathing Pool (Le Bassin de baignade) is an oil-on-canvas painting executed between 1777 and 1780 by the French painter Hubert Robert.
-Originally commissioned for the bathing room at the Château de Bagatelle, it is now in the collection of the Metropolitan Museum of Art in New York City.
+The Bathing Pool (Le Bassin de baignade) is an oil on canvas painting executed between 1777 and 1780 by the French painter Hubert Robert.
+Originally commissioned for the bathing room at the Château de Bagatelle, it is now in the collection of the Metropolitan Museum of Art, in New York.

 Background

 The Bathing Pool is one of six paintings that Charles Philippe, comte d'Artois (1757–1836) commissioned from Robert in 1777.
 The paintings were for the bathing room at the Château de Bagatelle.
 The six paintings depict generally Italian locations.
 The Bathing Pool, dated to 1777–1780, was made as a pendant to A Corner of the Courtyard of the Capitol.

 Subject and composition

 The scene depicts an open woodland temple with an ancient Venus statue at its centre.
 The ruined building is flanked by trees and has a set of stairs leading to a pool, where water flows from four fountains.
 The fountains furthest to the sides are decorated with statues: to the left one of a sitting Venus, and to the right one of Mercury fastening his sandals.
 A blurry group of six women in 18th-century clothes stand at the top of the stairs.
 To the bottom left, next to the Venus statue, a sitting woman dries her feet in front of a maid.
 In the pool two nude women play in the shallow water.

 The appearance of the temple is likely inspired by the Temple of Vesta in Tivoli, the Macellum of Pozzuoli (then thought to be a temple of Jupiter Serapis), and possibly Donato Bramante's Tempietto at San Pietro in Montorio.
 The central statue is based on an ancient model, and those on the sides are based on sculptures by Jean-Baptiste Pigalle (1714–1785).
 The woman drying herself follows a painting by François Boucher (1703–1770).
-The nudes were inspired by Claude Joseph Vernet (1714– 789), who had populated timeless Italian marine views with nude women.
+The nudes were inspired by Claude Joseph Vernet (1714–1789), who had populated timeless Italian marine views with nude women.